gitter-badger/javascript-3/modules/modules.md

 #### 2. Do not use wildcart imports

-> the reason is that this can make sure you have a single default export
+> the reason is that this can make sure you have a single default export.

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../pic/tail.gif"></a>